 By helping stakeholders to better understand how a company's assets are concentrated in carbon-based products and services, as well as how exposed individual companies and the financial system more broadly are to climate-related risk, the TCFD is intended to encourage more informed investment and lending decisions.

-The Financial Stability Board (FSB) established the Task Force on Climate-Related Financial Disclosures (TCFD) in 2015 to provide uniform climate-related financial risk disclosures for corporations, banks, and investors to use when communicating with stakeholders.
+The Financial Stability Board (FSB) established the Task Force on Climate-Related Financial Disclosures (TCFD) in 2015 to provide uniform climate-related financial risk disclosures for corporations, banks, and investors when communicating with stakeholders.

-In 2017, the TCFD released its final report on climate-related financial disclosure recommendations designed to help companies provide better information to support informed capital allocation.
+In 2017, the TCFD released its final report on climate-related financial disclosure recommendations designed to help companies provide credible information to support informed capital allocation.

 The TCFD recommendations guide all market players in terms of disclosing information about the financial ramifications of climate-related risks and emerging opportunities so that they may be included into business and investment choices.

-Over 1,600 enterprises and organizations in almost 80 countries and six continents — with a combined market value of nearly $16 trillion – support or have already implemented the TCFD.
-Investors have begun to use it more lately to evaluate the success of their own holdings.
+Over 1,600 enterprises and organisations in almost 80 countries and six continents — with a combined market value of nearly $16 trillion – support or have already implemented the TCFD.
+Investors have begun to use it lately to evaluate the success of their own holdings.

-Since it forces companies to investigate further, the TCFD is distinct from other frameworks in that it can be used to structure an organization's risk management systems.
+As it encourages companies to investigate further, the TCFD is distinct from other frameworks in that it can be used to structure an organisation's risk management systems.

-By constraining businesses to examine their operations, this reveals how they perceive sustainability from both governance and risk perspectives.
+By encouraging businesses to examine their operations, this reveals how they perceive sustainability from both governance and risk perspectives.